rajesh-iiith/CarND-DeepLearning-ComputerVision/CarND-Advanced-Lane-Lines-P4/writeup.md

 [video_output]: project_output_colour.mp4 "VideoOutput"

 ---
-###Writeup / README
+### Documentation

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup.md) is a template writeup for this project you can use as a guide and a starting point.

 Important Files: